 In the future, you can make changes to your 404-template for your child theme here, instead of going via the Cpanel.

-I hope you enjoyed reading this quick little tutorial, and I hope that it has worked for you and your Genesis site.
+That's it, you're all set to go.
+I hope you enjoyed reading this quick little tutorial, and I hope that this has worked for your Genesis powered website or blog.

 Best of luck.